bornfight/js-testing-toolkit/README.md

-# js-testing-toolkit
+# Degordian javascript testing toolkit
-Degordian javascript testing toolkit
+A collection of various js testing and static-analysis tools that are used internally.